 The USCIS has provided in a separate document complete instructions relating to the Form I-9.

 Laws pertaining to required documents at time of hire can be complex and confusing.
-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.
 Michael Freeland has been practicing law for 25 years and specializes in employment law matters.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.